The-ForgeBase/db-rest-query-builder/README.md

 # RESTQL

-This package provides a collection of query builders that generate SQL queries for various databases (SurrealDB, PostgreSQL, MySQL, and SQLite).
-It allows you to convert RESTful HTTP requests into native database queries.
+RESTQL is a flexible Go package designed to generate SQL queries for SurrealDB, PostgreSQL, MySQL, and SQLite databases.
+It allows you to convert RESTful HTTP requests into native database queries, supporting dynamic table handling, filtering, pagination, sorting, and bulk operations like insertions, updates, and deletions.

-The current version of the package is adopted from the [Go-REST](https://github.com/rest-go/rest) project.
-The main purpose of this package is to provide a more generic and flexible way to generate SQL queries for different databases while still having to do the db connection and query execution part yourself.
+The package dynamically builds SQL queries based on HTTP request parameters, making it simple to handle complex database interactions through simple REST APIs.

-## Note (about SurrealDB)
+## Features

-The SurrealDB query builder is currently a work in progress and is not yet fully tested.
-Please use with caution.
+- **Dynamic Query Generation**: Generate SQL queries dynamically based on table names, filters, sorting, pagination, and more.
+- **Filter Support**: Filter data with various operators, including `eq`, `ne`, `gt`, `lt`, `gte`, `lte`, and support for logical conditions such as `and` and `or`.
+- **Pagination & Sorting**: Handle pagination with `page` and `page_size` parameters and sorting using the `order` parameter.
+- **Bulk Operations**: Efficiently handle bulk insertions, updates, and deletions.
+- **SurrealDB Support**: Full support for SurrealDB in addition to other databases (PostgreSQL, MySQL, SQLite).

 ## Installation

+To install the package, run:

 ```bash
 go get github.com/The-ForgeBase/restql
 ```

 ## Usage

+Here’s a simple example using RESTQL with SurrealDB.
+This example sets up a REST API server that generates SQL queries based on HTTP requests.

 ```go
 package main